 Yes, everyone wants to be innovative.
 Companies want innovative, and they want it badly.
 They also know that nearly every applicant claims to be innovative – but few really are.
 If you’ve been innovative in the past, describe those innovations rather than simply laying claim to that talent.

-If you have a tendency to write, “Responsible for…” when describing your core responsibilities at previous jobs, just stop.
+If you have a tendency to write, “Responsible for...” when describing your core responsibilities at previous jobs, just stop.
 That’s a vague way to describe what you did.
-Instead, say “supervised” or “managed” – or any number of dozens of other descriptive power verbs – to describe what you did in greater detail.
+Instead, use power verbs on your resume, such as “supervised” or “managed” to describe what you did in greater detail.

 Businesses like to toss this claim around, and some job applicants have taken to using it in recent years.
 Are you truly best in class, though?
 If pressed, could you even explain exactly what that means?
 Skip it altogether and just focus on your real skills and achievements.